-To take an unpaid leave of absence for work-related or other study, you must meet the following conditions:
+To take an unpaid leave of absence for work-related or other study, employees must meet the following conditions:

-- Be a regular, full-time employee with at least three years of continuous service. - Request the leave in writing to the Absence Management team with an explanation of the manner in which the study will enhance your work with the district.

-- Provide proof of enrollment from the accredited postsecondary institution. - Provide proof of successful completion for each term you are on approved educational leave.
+- Be a regular, full-time employee with at least three years of continuous service. - Request the leave in writing to the Absence Management team with an explanation of the manner in which the study will enhance your work with the district. - Provide proof of enrollment from the accredited postsecondary institution. - Provide proof of successful completion for each term you are on approved educational leave.

-When you return from educational leave, the superintendent may assign you to a similar, but not necessarily identical, position and status as your previously held position if a position is available.
+When the employee returns from educational leave, the superintendent may assign them to a similar, but not necessarily identical, position and status as they previously held position if a position is available.
 Reemployment is not guaranteed if no similar position is available.
-If you go on an unpaid leave during the school year for 20 days or more, your salary for the remainder of the year will be recalculated based on the number of days you will work until the end of the school year.
-This means that your salary after returning from unpaid leave will be less per pay period than before your leave began.
-The HR Compensation team will notify you of the change once you return to active duty.
+If an employee goes on an unpaid leave during the school year for 20 days or more, their salary for the remainder of the year will be recalculated based on the number of days they will work until the end of the school year.
+This means that their salary after returning from unpaid leave will be less per pay period than before your leave began.
+The HR Absence Management and Total Rewards team will notify you of the change once you return to active duty.

-For more information, see regulation GARH-R (8) Leaves and Absences: Educational Leave or contact the Absence Management department via the Web site or at (404) 802-2365 or (404) 802-2330.
+For more information, see regulation GARH-R (8) Leaves and Absences: Educational Leave or contact the Absence Management department via the Web site or at (404) 802-2309.